-The word 'nuclear' has a bad reputation, and for good reason.
-If you know the history, you know well that atomic bombs killed hundreds of thousands of people even decades after their use during the Second World War, or you will remember the nuclear arms race between the USA and the USSR, or the Chernobyl disasters. and Fukushima.
+The word 'nuclear' has a very bad reputation, and for good reason.
+If you know history, you know well that atomic bombs killed hundreds of thousands of people even decades after their use during the Second World War, or you will remember the nuclear arms race between the USA and the USSR, or even the Chernobyl disasters and Fukushima.

-Between the 50s and 60s, however, the American government tried to change the reputation of thenuclear energy launching a program called "Atoms for Peace".
-One of the communication strategies based on a friendly and positive tone was the theme of "gamma gardens", or atomic gardens.
-In short, nuclear energy used to grow more beautiful and lush mutant plants.
+However, between the 50s and 60s the American government tried to change the reputation ofnuclear energy launching a program called “Atoms for Peace”.
+One of the communication strategies based on editorials with a friendly and positive tone was the theme of "gamma gardens", or atomic gardens.
+Long story short, nuclear energy used to grow more beautiful and lush mutant plants.

 Hope arose from a not at all certain assumption: that mutations were beneficial.
-In the optimistic vision of the time, thanks to the radiation the plants would have grown faster, without fear of cold or parasites.
-They would have produced bigger and more colorful fruit, and all would have turned out for the best.
+In the optimistic vision of the time, thanks to radiation, plants would grow faster, without fear of cold or parasites.
+They would produce bigger, more colorful fruit, and everything would be fine.

 The mechanism of atomic gardens was simple: the radiation came from a metal bar loaded with radioactive isotopes.
 By planting this bar in the center of the garden and exposing it to its silent rays, the DNA of all plants would have changed.